guyp98/smartHome/README.md

 Circuit schematics- https://github.com/guyp98/smartHome/blob/main/readingMaterial/IOT/smartSwitchCircuit.png

 ### Router
-In this project, the app communicates with the server remotely and on the same network.
+In this project, the app communicates with the server remotely as well as on the same network.
-To achieve the remote communication:
+To achieve this remote communication:
-- We port-forword the servers port.
+- We port-forwarded the servers port.
 - We used a DDNS (duckDNS) which the server updates every 5 minutes with its current IP.
-Then the DDNS routs the server domain to the new IP.
+- Then the DDNS routs the servers domain to the new IP.
-So the android app has one static domain that it can connect to from any network in the world.
+- Therefor the android app has one static domain that it can connect to from any network in the world.